tmuxinator/tmuxinator/README.md

 ## Completion

-Download the appropriate completion file from the repo.
+Download the appropriate completion file from the repo and source the file.

+The following are example where the completion file has been downloaded into `~/.bin`.

 ### bash

 Add the following to your `~/.bashrc`:

-    source `which tmuxinator.bash`
+    source ~/.bin/tmuxinator.bash

 ### zsh

 Add the following to your `~/.zshrc`:

-    source `which tmuxinator.zsh`
+    source ~/.bin/tmuxinator.zsh

 ## Usage